 Simply Better Together

-Studies suggest that vitamins D and K are more effective than either alone in promoting bone health and reducing the risk of osteoporosis.
+Studies suggest that vitamins D and K are more effective than together than alone in promoting bone health and reducing the risk of osteoporosis.
 Optimal concentrations of both vitamins D and K, in the right balance, improve bone mineralization, increase bone density, and can reduce the risk of fractures.

 And taking vitamin K in conjunction with vitamin D also protects your heart.
 Research suggests that people with a higher intake of vitamin K have a lower risk of blood vessel calcification and heart disease.
 In one study, vitamin K supplementation slowed blood vessel calcification, and another study showed a 24 percent higher risk of heart attack in people who took calcium and vitamin D supplements without adding vitamin K.